 Monitoring Your Apache HTTP Service

-Managing a web server does not end with setting it up and securing it with SSL/TLS.
-It’s vital to continuously monitor your server to ensure optimal performance, detect potential issues, and fix them promptly.
+However, managing a web server does not end with setting it up and securing it with SSL/TLS.
+Therefore, it’s vital to continuously monitor your server to ensure optimal performance, detect potential issues, and fix them promptly.

 Installing and Configuring Apache’s mod_status

-Apache provides a handy module called mod_status that offers information on your server’s performance.
-If it’s not already enabled, you can activate it using the following command:
+Specifically, Apache provides a handy module called mod_status that offers information on your server’s performance.
+If it’s not already enabled, you can simply activate it using the following command:

 sudo a2enmod status

-The mod_status module provides a web page that contains statistics about the server’s operation.
-You can access this page to monitor server activity in real-time.
-To make the status page accessible, you’ll need to edit the configuration file for the module:
+The mod_status module provides a web page with real-time server statistics.
+To make the status page accessible, edit the module configuration:

 sudo nano /etc/apache2/mods-enabled/status.conf

-You should see a configuration block like the following:
+You should see a configuration block like this:

 <Location /server-status>